Forza-tng/misc/Btrfs/Allocator Hints/README.md

 For questions or feedback, feel free to visit the wiki or reach out via [IRC](https://wiki.tnonline.net/w/Btrfs/IRC).

 ## License
-The licensing of these patches has not been explicitly stated in this repository.
+The licensing of these patches has not been explicitly stated.
 However, given their origin and intended use with the Linux kernel, they are likely under the terms of the **GNU General Public License, version 2 (GPLv2)**, which is the license of the [Linux kernel](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git/tree/COPYING) itself.

 If you have any doubts or require confirmation, it is recommended to contact the original authors of the patches (e.g., Goffredo Baroncelli or Kakra) for clarification.